Our recommendations are made independently through Research & Testing. We may receive commissions from purchases made via our links.

 Close view of the area near the spigot from the inside of the UltraMax dispenser, red arrow pointing at the indented part

 The Brita Ultramax has a durable and well-designed spigot.
 It looks sturdy and secure but works both ways, allowing you to take water by gently pressing or pulling the lever.
-The spigot offers excellent flow control and we’ve experienced no splashing or leaking with it thus far.
+The spigot has excellent flow control and can lock in place for hands-free dispensing.
+We’ve experienced no splashing or leaking with it thus far.

 There’s a small area near the spigot that’s lower than the rest of the tank that works to support maximum drainage of water.
 However, the spigot is placed higher than the bottom of the tank and we could not empty the tank completely through it.